mesosphere/dcos-commons/docs/glossary.md

 ## D

 ### Deploy Plan
-A Deploy Plan defines explicit ordering of work that needs to be performed in order to successfully deploy a given service.
+A Deploy Plan explicity defines the order in which work needs to be performed in order to successfully deploy a given service.

 ## H

 ### Health Check
-A health check represents a command that can be executed periodically to determine whether a given task is healthy or not.
+A health check is a command that can be executed periodically to determine whether or not a given task is healthy.

 ## P

 ### Plan
-A `Plan` represents ordering of work across pods and assists Service Scheduler to perform orchestration.
+A `Plan` orders work across pods and assists the Service Scheduler to perform orchestration.
 A Plan is composed of one or many `Phase`(s).

 ### Phase
 A `Phase` is an ordered collection of `Step`(s).

 ### Step
-A `Step` represents work that needs to be performed for a given `Pod` instance.
+A `Step` is work that needs to be performed for a given `Pod` instance.

 ### Pod
+A `Pod` is a special type of Marathon group that allows you to share storage, networking, and other resources among a group of applications on a single agent and address them as one group rather than as separate applications, as well as manage health as a unit.

 ## R

 ### Reservation
-A Reservation of resources ensures that the resources allocated to a given task aren't reallocated to any other task in an event of failure, task restart, etc.
+Resource Reservation ensures that the resources allocated to a given task aren't reallocated to any other task in the event of failure, task restart, etc.

 ### Resource Set
-A Resource Set is a collection of resources, like cpus, memory, ports, volumes, etc, that are pre-reserved and can be used to launch task(s) in a given pod-instance.
+A Resource Set is a collection of resources, like CPUs, memory, ports, volumes, etc, that are pre-reserved and can be used to launch task(s) in a given Pod instance.
 A Pod can be composed of tasks using different resource sets.

 ## S

 ### Strategy
-Strategy determines whether children of a given Plan (i.e. Phase) or Phase (i.e. Step) are executed in serial or parallel fashion.
+Strategy determines whether children of a given Plan (i.e., Phase) or Phase (i.e., Step) are executed in serial or parallel.

 ## T